The Quartzmite project started when I decided to build a surface mount version

 designer and Chuck Carpenter, W5USJ who did some efficiency modifications to the P.A. and low pass

 filter I came up with a variant of the circuit that uses nearly all SMT parts.

-As well as the improved Tx low pass filter my design makes use of the second op-amp in the LM1458 to implement a Sallen-Key second-order active low pass audio filter for the sidetone, making it sound much less harsh.
+As well as the improved Tx low pass filter my design makes use of the second op-amp in the LM1458 to implement a Sallen-Key second-order active low pass audio filter for the sidetone, making it sound much less harsh than the square wave of the original Rockmite.
 I've also put a pre-set pot in the sidetone circuit so the user can set the sidetone volume independantly of the Rx audio.

 Once the design was stable a printed circuit board was designed and sent out to Hackvana to be made.
 There are some images below.